Sign in Create account

 Proceed directly to the border for the regular baby blanket or corner hood style.

 Rnd 1: With RS facing up, join to a corner.
-Ch 1, 3 sc in corner st. Evenly space sc across top and sides of the blanket, placing 3 sc in each corner.
+Ch 1, 3 sc in corner st. Evenly space sc across the top and sides of the blanket, placing 3 sc in each corner.
 Join with sl st to beg sc.
 Fasten off.

 Middle Hood Version